RadioactiveJelly/ravenfield-interactable-objects/README.md

 	- This is what is manipulated by interactKey and stringSuffix
 - interactableBehaviours (GameObject)
 	- An empty game object holding your Interactable Behaviours.
 See below for how this works.
+- interactableConditions (GameObject)
+	- An optional target that holds conditions for your interactable.

 ### -----Interactable Behaviours-----